site logo

 ** The short tram line runs between San Bernado metro station via Prado San Sebastian (close to a lot of bus stops) to the old city centre at the Plaza Nueva, a distance of about 2km.
 Ticketing is integrated with the city buses operated under the Tussam banner.

-A short extra note about the Prado San Sebastian bus station, personal visit 22nd March 2023.
+A short extra note about the Prado San Sebastian bus station, personal visit Spring 2023.
 Not very busy!
 There is a small waiting area at the far end with luggage lockers of various sizes available maximum 24 hours for €2 or €3 depending on size.
 There is a small shop and bar, more of both just outside.
 There are various screens dotted around showing the next few buses and the stops they leave from.
 The whole building is on one level, no steps anywhere.

 At Plaza de Armas there is a small waiting area with steps and escalators down to the bus stops.
 There is a small café and shop, also luggage lockers.
 City buses stop outside, to the left, in Calle Torneo.

 The route M124 bus from Seville to Carmona, operated by CASAL, starts from San Bernardo, at the railway and metro station and runs via Avenida San Franciso Javier and Avenida Kansas City towards Carmona.
 This bus DOES NOT STOP at the airport.
-All the stops and times (check all the options!) can be seen at https://www.ctas.es/lineas.php?linea=124
+All the stops and times (check all the options!) can be seen here

 Long distance buses (coaches) from Seville to elsewhere in Spain

-Long distance buses to many other parts of Spain leave from Plaza de Armas.
 These companies use Plaza de Armas - ALSA, DAMAS, SOCIBUSLEDA, EUROLINES

 You can check times of buses from the Plaza de Armas bus station on this website http://www.autobusesplazadearmas.es/ with some sections available in more than one language.
+Plaza de Armas is located about 3.2km (2 miles) from the Santa Justa Railway Station.

-The ALSA and Eurolines sites are available in English, the TG Comes site has quite of a lot of its information in English, but isn't very easy to navigate!
+The ALSA and Eurolines sites are available in English.
+The TG Comes site has quite of a lot of its information in English, but isn't very easy to navigate!

-Seville Airport bus
+Seville Airport bus - checked 19th February 2024

 The airport bus (EA, Especial Aeroporto) runs to and from the bus station at Plaza de Armas in the city centre, calling at the Prado San Sebastian bus station and the Santa Justa railway station on the way.